 The U.S. Department of Education offers qualified students at accredited institutions either federal, Perkins, and Ford loans.
 There are other federal programs offered for some specific industries.
 Depending on the school, some schools offer their own scholarships.

-Can doctoral course credits be transferable?
+Can doctoral programs and course credits transfer?

 This will depend on the school that you are transferring credits to.
 It would be in your best interest to inquire with the school you intend on transferring credits to.

 It is extremely important and valuable to attend an accredited school.
 Degrees earned at a non-accredited school may not be honored by potential employers and for financial aid purposes, a school will not be allowed by the Department of Education to award financial aid to a student is their college institution is not accredited.

 The process of accreditation begins with the school self-analyzing its performance in comparison to regulation standards.
 Next, the school is evaluated by an agency trained in determining whether accreditation should be granted.
 Reviews are conducted regularly to ensure that the school is maintaining the proper levels of quality instruction and academic performance necessary to sustain their accreditation status.
 Some schools that include special programs may prefer to seek accreditation for only particular areas of specialized study.
 For instance, if a program offers a specific accredited doctorate degree in education, there is special accreditation for this.